matbb/docker-anki-sync-server/README.md

 ### First run

 ### Adding a user
-Currently there is no way to add a user to the server over the web that I am aware of, so I suggest you run the script in `server` folder and create an account for yourself :
+As I am not aware of any method to add a user over the web, I suggest you run the script in `server` folder manually and create an account for yourself :
 ```bash
 $ /path/to/server/code/ankiserverctl.py adduser myusername
 ```
-and then enter your passsword when prompted.
+This will create an authentication file `auth.db` and databases with the user's data in `collections`.
-Copy the auth.db into your data folder before starting the container.
+Copy both into the data folder before starting the container.
-You don't have to have Anki or Anki-sync-server installed for this to work, it is simplest to create the authentication database on your personal computer and copy the file over to the server.

 ### Configuring Anki Sync Server
 In order for the image to work, Anki sync server must listen on all interfaces.